The balance between the amount of carbonic acid and bicarbonate in the blood;

 Dissolved substance; particles in solution.
 Soluble describes a substance able

 to be dissolved.

 A deficiency in absorption of food due to a disease of the small intestine.

 A condition causing spasms and twitching of muscles, especially the face, hands,

-A protein that binds iron and transports
+A protein that binds iron

 it in blood.